 Tyler hasn't shared the final before-and-after yet, though it's safe to assume it'll be posted on Instagram, probably next to an inspirational caption about "letting go of the past to make room for new beginnings."
 There might even be a quote graphic.
 There's always a quote graphic.

-By then, the chest will be clean, the old tattoo gone, and the fandom divided between those who think it’s emotional growth and those who think it’s emotional vandalism.
+By then, the chest will be clean, the old tattoo gone, and the fandom divided between those who think it's emotional growth and those who think it's emotional vandalism.
+Either way, it's the most Teen Mom plot twist imaginable — something deeply personal turned into public spectacle.
+Only now, instead of chaos, there's laser precision.